Export Control Considerations for Research and Education

 The Office of Sponsored Programs (OSP) performs a thorough review of all proposals and agreements to assist in determining export control risks, and works to remove any language which is in direct conflict with the University’s performance of Fundamental Research.

 In addition, OSP performs Restricted Party Screenings on the entities being contracted with, prior to release of award.

 During the proposal and agreement review process, OSP looks for:

 The above list includes indicators that the work may be subject to export control laws.
 The final determination of the applicability of the regulations depends on the specific details and the specific technology involved in the research.
-The Grant & Contract Officer and Export Controls Officer will work with the PI to assess the applicability of export control laws to the work.
+The Grant & Contract Officer and Export Control and Compliance Officer will work with the PI to assess the applicability of export control laws to the work.